michael-buschbeck/mychs-macro-magic/README.md

 The `findattr()` function helps you determine the attribute name to query (or update) anything that's in an extensible table in a character sheet.

 These attribute names always start with `repeating_`... followed by a table name (e.g. `attack`), followed by a soup of random characters (the row ID), and finally the name of column you're interested in (e.g. `damage`).
-Official [Roll20 guidance](https://help.roll20.net/hc/en-us/articles/360037256794-Macros#Macros-ReferencingRepeatingAttributes) says to break out your HTML debugger and dive into the character sheet's HTML source to figure out these IDs – but that's a hair-on-fire–tier harebrained way to have to go about this.
+Official [Roll20 guidance](https://help.roll20.net/hc/en-us/articles/360037256794-Macros#Macros-ReferencingRepeatingAttributes) says to break out your HTML debugger and dive into the character sheet's HTML source to figure out these IDs – but that's a pants-on-fire–grade way to have to go about this.

 With `findattr()` you can do all this without leaving the safe comfort of your chat box: